ROOT™ Periodontal & Implant Centers

 Periodontal Maintenance Dallas Fort Worth

 One of the most effective ways to correct or prevent gum disease from developing is to schedule regular periodontal maintenance.
-Gum disease encompasses a wide range of inflammatory conditions that affect tissues surrounding the teeth.
+Gum disease encompasses a wide range of inflammatory conditions that affect the tissues surrounding the teeth.
 The earliest stage of gum disease (gingivitis) is characterized by gums that are red, swollen, and/or bleeding.
 Advanced gum disease (periodontitis) is characterized by gums that have begun to pull back from the tooth, bone loss, halitosis, and/or potential loss of a tooth or teeth.

 Approximately 75% of adults currently suffer from some form of gum disease.
 Gum disease most typically presents itself as a tinge of blood on your toothbrush following brushing your teeth.
 If left untreated long enough, gum disease can result in the gums becoming inflamed, which can then cause the tissue and bone around your teeth to begin deteriorating.
-Along with the damage gum disease can cause to your oral health, it is also been found to correlate with other health issues, such as heart disease, diabetes, or stroke.
+Along with the damage gum disease can cause to your oral health, it is also found to correlate with other health issues, such as heart disease, diabetes, or stroke.

 Periodontal maintenance is the practice of scheduling dental cleanings on a regular basis.
 Patients who have good oral health overall should still make a habit of scheduling an appointment for periodontal maintenance every three months.
 Patients who are suffering from periodontal disease or who are more likely to develop periodontal disease should try to schedule these deep cleanings with even greater frequency.